bcronje/docs/docs/management/exit-nodes.md

 ## Step 5: Verify the connection

 Check that you can ping your new exit node from your client machine, use the exit node's Enclave `Virtual address` (i.e. `100.64.69.156` in the example below).
-You can find the Enclave `Virtual address` of your exit node by running `enclave status` on either system, once they are connected.
+You can find the Enclave `Virtual address` of your exit node by running `enclave status` on either system once they are connected.

 You should also notice in the output of the `enclave status` command on the client system(s) that any route(s) you've advertised via your exit node are listed under the appropriate peer, as shown below.